 Looking for help with scalability or performance issues, in Java or Scala?
 Email me to find out about my consulting, training, or mentoring services.

-My new IBM developerWorks® JVM Concurrency series is just getting started, with the first two articles now online (along with a companion article to the second one):
+The first four articles in my IBM developerWorks® JVM Concurrency series have been published (along with a companion article to the second one):

 - JVM concurrency: Java and Scala concurrency basics